-Recent research suggests that the increase in cytokines might eventually have a relationship with diabetic nerve damage.
+Recent research suggests that the increase in cytokines might eventually

 Sometimes, persistent itchiness might indicate that a person with diabetes is at risk of nerve damage due to increase cytokine levels.
 Many people also experience itching as a symptom after neuropathy develops.

 People with diabetes can also experience complications, including kidney or liver failure, which may also cause itching.